 Franck (Martin Short) greets George when he walks in the door and says the nursery is ready for the Big Reveal:

-The set design on these two films is pretty impressive when you consider this was the early 1990s (the first “Father of the Bride” premiered in 1991, and the second in 1995).
-If the world saw photos of the way I was decorating in 1995, I can just imagine all the snickers.
+The set design on these two films is pretty impressive when you consider this was the early 1990s (the first movie premiered in 1991 and the second in 1995).
+If the world saw photos of the way I was decorating in 1995, I can just imagine all the snickers. 😉

-This has to be one of my favorite movie houses, like, ever.
-You can see more photos of it and see how it looked in the first Father of the Bride movie here.
+This has to be one of my favorite movie houses.
+You can see more photos of it and see how it looked in the first Father of the Bride movie.
 Two houses were used for filming in this movie, and one of them is for sale, so check that out, too!